emadeldeen24/AttnSleep/README.md

 chmod +x batch_train.sh
 ./batch_train.sh 0 /path/to/npz/files
 ```
-where the first argument represents the GPU id (If you want to use CPU, pass an ID > NUM_OF_GPUS, so if no GPUs, use 1 for example, if you have 2 GPUs and want to use CPU, pass 3 for example)
+where the first argument represents the GPU id (If you want to use CPU, pass an ID > NUM_OF_GPUS, so if no GPUs, use 1 for example, if you have 2 GPUs and want to use CPU, pass 3, and so on.)

-If you want to train only one specific fold, use this command:
+If you want to train only one specific fold (for example fold 10), use this command:
 ```
 python train_Kfold_CV.py --device 0 --fold_id 10 --np_data_dir /path/to/npz/files
 ```